edemaine/svgtiler/README.md

 To use SVG Tiler, you combine at least two types of files (possibly multiple of each type):

-1. A **mapping file** specifies how to map symbol names (strings) to SVG content (either embedded in the same file or in separate files).
+1. A **mapping file** specifies how to map tile names (strings) to SVG content (either embedded in the same file or in separate files).
    Mapping files can be specified in a simple ASCII format, or as a dynamic mapping defined by JavaScript or CoffeeScript code.

-2. A **drawing file** specifies a grid of symbol names (strings) which, combined with one or more mapping files to define the SVG associated with each symbol, compile to a single (tiled) SVG.
+2. A **drawing file** specifies a grid of tile names (strings) which, combined with one or more mapping files to define the SVG associated with each tile, compile to a single (tiled) SVG.
    Drawing files can be specified as
-   ASCII art (where each symbol is limited to a single character), space-separated ASCII art (where symbols are separated by whitespace), standard CSV/TSV (comma/tab-separated) tabular formats, or standard multi-sheet spreadsheet formats XLSX/XLS/ODS supported by Google Sheets, OfficeOffice, and Excel.
+   ASCII art (where each tile name is limited to a single character), space-separated ASCII art (where tile names are separated by whitespace), standard CSV/TSV (comma/tab-separated) tabular formats, or standard multi-sheet spreadsheet formats XLSX/XLS/ODS supported by Google Sheets, OfficeOffice, and Excel.